Want to know more about Digital Payments?

 Let’s say, in this case, a customer is paying your business for a recurring monthly invoice and it’s an ACH debit (a “pull” payment).

-In contrast, an ACH costs mere cents to initiate.
+In contrast, an ACH payment costs mere cents to initiate.
 According to AFP’s 2022 Payments Cost Benchmarking Survey, the median cost of initiating and receiving an ACH payment is between $0.26–0.50 USD.
-These costs might vary based on the volume of payments you accept (businesses with high payment volumes can get discounted rates) and any additional third-party processor fees you’ll have to pay.
+These ACH fees might vary based on the volume of payments you accept (businesses with high payment volumes can get discounted rates) and any additional third-party processor fees you’ll have to pay.

 With cybercrime and internet safety a growing concern for businesses, avoiding payment fraud should be a top priority.
 ACH payments are among the most secure payment methods, since every transaction that passes through the ACH network is encrypted.